Spectators to face Olympic ban as Tokyo declares coronavirus emergency-report | Health

 Spectators to face Olympic ban as Tokyo declares coronavirus emergency-report

-Olympic organisers are set to ban all spectators from the Games, the Asahi daily said on Thursday, as Japan prepared to declare a state of emergency for Tokyo that will run through its hosting of the event to curb a new wave of coronavirus infections.
+Olympic organisers are set to ban all spectators from the Games, the Asahi daily said on Thursday, as Japan declared a coronavirus state of emergency for Tokyo that will run through its hosting of the event to curb a new wave of infections.

 - Country: